Thursday, May 30, 2024

 Here’s an analysis of the breakdown of the two variables in the table you provided:

 1) Median Sale Price: There is a seasonal pattern to the median sale price, with higher prices in the second and third quarters (Q2 and Q3) and lower prices in the first and fourth quarters (Q1 and Q4).
-This could be due to several factors, such as buyer behavior or the availability of listings.
-For example, more people may be looking to buy a house in the spring and summer months, which could increase prices.
-Additionally, sellers may be more motivated to sell their homes before the end of the year, which could lead to lower prices in Q4.
+This could be due to several factors, such as buyer behavior or listing availability.
+For example, more people may be looking to buy a house in the spring and summer months, which could drive prices higher.
+Additionally, sellers may be more motivated to sell their homes before the end of the year, potentially leading to lower prices in Q4.

 2) Median SP/SF: The median SP/SF also shows a seasonal pattern, with higher prices in Q2 and Q3 and lower prices in Q1 and Q4.
-This suggests that the seasonal pattern in the median sale price is likely due to changes in the types of properties sold rather than changes in the overall housing price in the county.
+This suggests that the seasonal pattern in the median sale price is likely due to changes in the types of properties sold rather than in the county's overall housing prices.
 For example, a higher proportion of larger homes may be sold in Q2 and Q3, which would drive up the median SP/SF.

-Overall, the breakdown of the median sale price and median SP/SF by quarter, leading to a discreet variable, can help understand the seasonal trends in the housing market.
+Overall, the breakdown of the median sale price and median SP/SF by quarter, which yields a discrete variable, can help explain seasonal trends in the housing market.
 This information can also help build a more accurate AVM by considering when a property is sold.

 In conclusion, understanding the different types of quantitative variables empowers analysts to leverage the data effectively.
 Combining continuous, ratio, and discrete variables provides a comprehensive view of the housing market, making AVM a valuable tool for property valuation.